 Carers told us last year that they were already having to dip into their savings, use credit cards, and cut back on essentials to keep the person they care for warm and healthy.
 Our Under Pressure: Caring and the cost of living crisis briefing, published in March 2022 and based on a survey of over 3,300 carers, highlighted the increasing pressure on unpaid carers due to rising costs.

-In October 2022, we published a new report Heading for Crisis: caught between caring and rising costs, based on a survey of over 13,000 unpaid carers.
+In October 2022, we published a new report, Heading for Crisis: caught between caring and rising costs, based on a survey of over 13,000 unpaid carers.
+The report found that:

 - 1 in 6 (16%) unpaid carers are in debt as a result of their caring role and their financial situation, increasing to 2 in 5 (40%) for unpaid carers in receipt of Carer’s Allowance.